NebulousLabs/Sia/doc/api/Host.md

 // When set to true, the host will accept new file contracts if the
 // terms are reasonable.
 When set to false, the host will not accept new
 // file contracts at all.
-acceptingcontracts bool // Optional
+acceptingcontracts // Optional, true / false

 // The maximum size of a single download request from a renter.
 Each
 // download request has multiple round trips of communication that
 // exchange money.
 Larger batch sizes mean fewer round trips, but more
 // financial risk for the host - the renter can get a free batch when
-// downloading by refusing to provide a signature. maxdownloadbatchsize uint64 // Optional
+// downloading by refusing to provide a signature. maxdownloadbatchsize // Optional, bytes

 // The maximum duration of a file contract that the host will accept.
 // The storage proof window must end before the current height +
 // maxduration.
-maxduration types.BlockHeight (uint64) // Optional
+maxduration // Optional, blocks

 // The maximum size of a single batch of file contract revisions.
 The
 // renter can perform DoS attacks on the host by uploading a batch of